What We DoAbout West Tennessee K9

+Hello, I’m Terry Harris, founder of West Tennessee K9.
+As a child, my love for training animals rose up above everything else.
+Training animals has always been a natural gift.
+Working with dogs, birds, rodents, horses, and about any other critter I could find was, in my mind, a 30 year hobby.
+I understood animal behavior, and how to change it.
 In 2014, with the encouragement from my then best friend Olivia, I put the word out that I was going to be training dogs for others.
-By the next weekend, and to my surprise, I had 8 dogs at my house for training.
-I was completely taken back at the need people had.
-These dogs were causing so much stress in their homes.
-Stress that the owners didn’t have to live in every day.
+By the next weekend and to my surprise, I had 8 dogs at my house for training.
+I was completely taken aback at the need people had.
+These dogs were causing so much stress in their homes; stress that the owners didn’t have to live in every day.
 I saw a need, a need that I didn’t even know existed.

 After all of these dogs went home, I had to take a little time to rethink everything.
-I knew how to train, but I didn’t know how to communicate what I was doing, to the owners.
+I knew how to train, but I didn’t know how to communicate what I was doing to the owners.
 I spent a year seeking out the best and brightest in the dog and animal training world.
 I traveled and spent time with them, learning and growing.
 The welcome I got from everyone I contacted was overwhelming.
 To this day, I become overwhelmed with emotion just thinking about it.

-From 2015 to present the growth has been amazing.
+In 2015, I officially started West Tennessee K9.
+From day one, there has always been dogs to train and people to help.
+I quickly realized that dog training was less about the dogs, the easy part to me.
+It was more about the relationship and trust built with the dog’s owners.
+From day one, I adopted a no judgement policy.
+Regardless of the dog’s problem, the owners are never blamed or shamed.
+I committed to meeting the dog and the owner exactly where they are, building from there.
+From 2015 to present, the growth has been amazing.
 What I thought was going to be a session by session career has grown into something I never could have planned.
-The outpouring of love and support by clients and other training professionals, has been a blessing to say the least.
-Because of this support we have been able to help thousands of dogs and owners.
-In about 4 years we have grown from a house to house private session company to a 4,000 square feet, fully staffed training facility.
-Our abundance of free on line content is helping people all over the world.
-We have received testimonials for India, the UK, Australia, and many other places.
+The outpouring of love and support by clients and other training professionals has been a blessing, to say the least.
+Because of this support, we have been able to help thousands of dogs and owners.
+In about 4 years, we have grown from a house to house, private session company, to a 4,000 square feet, fully staffed training facility.
+Our abundance of free, online content is helping people all over the world.
+We have received testimonials from India, the UK, Australia, and many other places.
 Technology has been such a blessing to us, our followers, and clients.
-The peoples love for their dogs is amazing.
+The people’s love for their dogs is amazing.

 Training dogs has allowed me to meet so many wonderful people.
-It has also allowed me to work every day with my, now wife Olivia, daughters Chelsey and Emily.
+It has also allowed me to work every day with my, now wife Olivia, and daughters Chelsey and Emily.
 Spending all of this time with my family as we help others, is a dream come true.
-Helping people is what we, as a family love to do.
+Helping people is what we, as a family, love to do.

 Meet the Owner

 Olivia is a critical part of West Tennessee K9’s programs.
-In addition to hands on dogs training, Olivia is the behind the scenes organizer.
+In addition to hands-on dogs training, Olivia is the behind-the-scenes organizer.
 Olivia oversees all free social media content, quality, and distribution.
 There isn’t a part of WTNK9 that she doesn’t have a part in.

-Although Olivia may be in the back ground here, but in life she is in the forefront.
-Oliva is an extremely talented musician and singer.
+Olivia has a solid background in leadership.
+Managing several companies and departments, over the past 25 years, makes her insight and wisdom incredibly valuable to the business and programs.
+Olivia and Terry, together, bring a balanced approach to every aspect of West Tennessee K9.
+Olivia may be in the background here, but in life, she is at the forefront.
+Olivia is an extremely talented musician and singer.
 She performs on a regular basis here in Memphis.
-Her love for music and her creativity allows her to have a unique and positive perspective on life, and the problems associated with it.
+Her love for music and her creativity allows her to have a unique and positive perspective on life and the problems associated with it.

-Meet our Trainer
+Meet our facility manager

 Chelsey is a trainer, admin coordinator, and organizational guru.
 Chelsey does private sessions, works with board and trains, and assist Terry in many areas of West Tennessee K9.
 She handles all of the staff scheduling, and operations protocols and guidelines.

-Chelsey graduated from Central Michigan University with two degrees.
-An Associates in Liberal Arts and a Bachelors in Psychology.
+Chelsey graduated from Central Michigan University with two degrees; an Associates in Liberal Arts and a Bachelors in Psychology.
 After college, Chelsey worked at Youth Villages as a counselor and events coordinator, and with us on her off days.
 She quickly saw how dealing with human behavior and animal behavior were very similar.
 She made the decision to transition full time with us, and what an asset she has been.
 She hasn’t given up on her work with humans though.
 She also works with troubled individuals using horses, reptiles, and other animals to assist in their rehabilitation.

 Chelsey’s understanding of behavior, love for animals, and most importantly love for humans makes her and amazing trainer and leader.